Systems Analysis: Environmental Policy

-Description: Environmental Policy and Planning provides an introduction to how environmental policies have been and can be designed/created, implemented, and evaluated amidst complex information-based, social, political, and cultural processes.
+Systems Analysis: Environmental Policy provides an introduction to how environmental policies have been and can be designed/created implemented and evaluated amidst complex information-based social political and cultural processes.
 The course emphasizes a systems-based methodological approach for addressing the complexities involved in framing, analyzing, and designing an implementation plan for policy construction.
-The course also explores through landmark and contemporary case studies several dimensions of environmental policymaking: * Contextual, historical, and structural aspects of environmental policymaking at the local, state, federal, and international levels * Use of quantitative and qualitative analytical tools (from the core program as well as new tools) * The process of how policies derive their meaning.
-Students in this course work on a final environmental policy project to demonstrate mastery of the knowledge and skill-based exercises explored during the term.
+The course also explores through landmark and contemporary case studies several dimensions of environmental policymaking: * Contextual historical and structural aspects of environmental policymaking at the local state federal and international levels * Use of quantitative and qualitative analytical tools (from the core program as well as new tools) * The process of how policies derive their meaning. * Contemporary challenges and opportunities in environmental policymaking.
+Strategies for successful policymaking in the contemporary landscape.